brianlubinsky/DiscogsApp/README.md

 The details for releases vs masters are also slightly different.
 The album details page uses a mix and match of each - only the release details had label information and a more complete list of credits.

 Then there is the data quality.
 Data is crowdsourced, so you'll see duplicates and inaccuracies.
-It's a few api, so, hey can't complain too much.
+It's a free api, so, hey can't complain too much.

 ## Autocomplete
 See the autocompleteEnabled property in environment.ts .
 Discogs limits the number of api calls for a given token, and turning off autocomplete may help you stay under the limit.